This post contains affiliate links.

 Instructions

 - Blend: Choose the creamsicle recipe you want to make.
-Combine all ingredients for that popsicle in a blender until smooth.
+Blend all ingredients for that popsicle in a blender until smooth.

 - Freeze: Pour into molds, leaving a little space at the top for them to expand.
 Insert sticks and freeze until hard (at least 4 hours).